French horn

 Three valves control the flow of air in the single horn, which is tuned to F or less commonly B♭.
 The more common double horn has a fourth, trigger valve, usually operated by the thumb, which routes the air to one set of tubing tuned to F or another tuned to B♭ which expands the horn range to over four octaves and blends with flutes or clarinets in a woodwind ensemble.
 Triple horns with five valves are also made, usually tuned in F, B♭, and a descant E♭ or F. There are also double horns with five valves tuned in B♭, descant E♭ or F, and a stopping valve, which greatly simplifies the complicated and difficult hand-stopping technique, though these are rarer.
 Also common are descant doubles, which typically provide B♭ and alto F branches.

-A crucial element in playing the horn deals with the mouthpiece.
-Most of the time, the mouthpiece is placed in the exact center of the lips, but, because of differences in the formation of the lips and teeth of different players, some tend to play with the mouthpiece slightly off center.
+A crucial element in playing the French horn deals with the mouthpiece.
+The mouthpiece is usually placed about 2/3 on the lips with more on the upper.
+Because of differences in the formation of the lips and teeth of different players, some tend to play with the mouthpiece slightly off center.
 Although the exact side-to-side placement of the mouthpiece varies for most horn players, the up-and-down placement of the mouthpiece is generally two-thirds on the upper lip and one-third on the lower lip.
 When playing higher notes, the majority of players exert a small degree of additional pressure on the lips using the mouthpiece.
 However, this is undesirable from the perspective of both endurance and tone: excessive mouthpiece pressure makes the horn sound forced and harsh and decreases the player's stamina due to the resulting constricted flow of blood to the lips and lip muscles.
+Added pressure from the lips to the mouthpiece can also result in tension in the face resulting in what brass players often call "pushing".
+As mentioned before, this results in an undesirable sound, and loss of stamina.